8 Ways Leaders Rock Employee Recognition

 Always think of scale when you’re recognizing employees.
 It would be silly to give a kid an A+ just for turning a book report in on time, so why would you give an employee a special award for doing something ordinary?
 It’s great to offer verbal praise to good employees, but you should make sure that more significant awards are always tied to more significant accomplishments.

 6. Let employees know they’re worth more than money

 Recognition is often tied to monetary awards.
 We all know, though, that money isn’t everything.
 The maxim is certainly true for employees.
 Your organization’s biggest achievers want to know that you value their unique contributions.
 They crave awards that are specific to who they are and what they’ve done.
 Make sure that you’re awarding your employees in a way that reinforces their true value.

 As the leader of a successful organization, your experience and outlook are valuable to your employees.
 When you’re giving an award or hosting a recognition program, make sure that you’re offering your time to employees.
 Talk with your organization’s highest achievers, learn about their goals and offer your perspective on their work.

 8. Make it authentic

 You can say all the great things you can dream of to your employees, but praise is meaningless if it lacks authenticity.
 When it comes to recognizing employees, you have to mean it.
 Take time to think about the accomplishments that you’re recognizing and identify why they’re valuable to your organization.
 Make sure that your employees know that you’re behind every award you give.

 A great employee recognition program doesn’t have to take a lot of time to administer if you set it up right in the first place.
-Identify behaviors you want to award, and be sure to tie them to company goals.
-Then, opt for incentives and custom awards that your organization’s key members will love.
+Identify behaviors you want to award and be sure to tie them to company goals.
+Then, opt for employee incentives and custom awards that your organization’s members will love.